Books to Read if You're Going to France

 This autobiographical work of Hemingway’s tells the story of his early days as a writer in Paris, and all the literature, art and feasting he managed to enjoy.
 It gives an insight into his younger years.
 The 1920s are considered the city’s heyday, and a golden age for expats and literary types judging by all the name-dropping in this book.
 His observations of others are mostly ungenerous, and the level of amusement offered will probably depend on your appreciation of Hemingway.
 It also includes lots of references to places and cafes that still exist today, which I enjoyed.

-If you’re after an amusing introduction to the history of France, told with a generous helping of English humour and sarcasm, look no further.
+If you’re looking for an amusing introduction to the history of France, told with a generous helping of English humour and sarcasm, look no further.
 Get comfy though; it’s almost 650 pages.
-I enjoyed reading this but I’m no history buff so chose to dip in and out, which meant it took ages to finish it.
+I enjoyed this jovial review of France’s history.

 This book was inspired by the author’s own experiences of Paris life during the early years of World War II.
 It contains two storylines: the first, the experiences of Parisians fleeing their occupied city, the second, the stories of the occupants of a rural village under occupation.
 I found the character observations made the story very engaging.
 Apparently the two storylines were supposed to be two of five the author had planned before she was killed at Auschwitz.